 INFRINGEMENT FINE (IN EURO).

 Boat and racing gear too late in pits 420 €

 Registration after specified time 420 €

 Not present at drivers meeting roll call 840 €

 Not respecting dress code 135 €

 Not maintaining or leaving a clean paddock area 300 €

-Missing compulsory functions 1000€
+Missing compulsory functions 1000 €

-Not respecting exit lane 1 yel or 200 € decision O.O.D./UIM Comm.
+Not respecting exit lane decision O.O.D./UIM Comm.
+1 yel or 200 €

-Not respecting entrance lane 1 yel or 200 € decision O.O.D./UIM Comm.
+Not respecting entrance lane decision O.O.D./UIM Comm.
+1 yel or 200 €

-Radio man not at timing control 420€
+Radio man not at timing control 420 €

 Not lining up in 20 seconds 340 €

 Not in correct position on parade lap End of the grid

+Destroying first buoy 600 €

+Destroying second buoy 600 €

+Destroying first buoy during the race 1 lap and 600 €

+Destroying second buoy during the race disq. and 600 €

+Overtaking under yellow flag 1 lap

+In pit during yellow flag last position

+Not in correct position under yellow flag 1 lap